project-sunbird/sunbird.org-docs/developer-docs/server-installation/configuring_installer.md

         git checkout tags/release-1.9
         cd deploy

 > Note: Do not use 10.0.0.0 network subnet.
-The docker uses this subnet for internal communication and thus this may result in a clash with host ips.
+The docker uses this subnet for internal communications and thus this may result in a clash with the host IPs.

 ## Configuring the Installer